Back Pain · Program · Freedom

 ★★★★★

 "Standing desk, ergo chair, a drawer full of gadgets.
-Turned out I just needed a stronger back.
-Weeks 1–3 at home, then into the gym for the heavier stuff.
-Worth every session."
+Turned out I just needed a stronger back, home for 3 weeks, then the gym."

 Chris, 45 IT manager